cleversonledur/phonebook-app/README.md

 It is possible to generate the documentation by running `make generate-docs` in the root directory of this repository.

+You can also generate and open OpenAPI or JavaDoc documentation by using the following commands:

+- OpenAPI documentation

+        make openapi-docs

+- JavaDoc documentation

+        make javadoc

 ## Requirements

 For building and running this application, you need to have: